-3.1 From inputs to impacts - an evaluation and impact assessment framework

-As discussed, a first question in any policy assessment should be, why this instrument is needed in the first place and whether there are, or would have been, better alternatives.
-Furthermore, it should be assessed whether a specific instrument could be optimised and designed in an even better way.
+3.1 From inputs to impacts - an evaluation and impact assessment framework it should be assessed whether a specific instrument could be optimised and designed in an even better way.
 In the following, though, we focus on impacts of R&I policies independent of the question whether these policies are the optimal instrument and whether other instruments would have been better.